 The days of batch and blast emails are long gone.
 It’s no longer good enough to send your entire customer database the same offers.
-Enter email list segmentation—the key to successful email marketing.
+That’s why email list segmentation is the key to successful email marketing.

 Unfamiliar with the term?
-Keep reading.
-Today’s blog post answers your most pressing questions about list segmentation and explains why you should segment your lists today.
+Today’s blog post answers your most pressing questions about email list segmentation and explains why you should segment your lists today.

 List segmentation is exactly what it sounds like – the process of breaking up an email list into several smaller, more targeted lists.
 The point of list segmentation is to offer your customers and prospects a more personalized marketing experience.